etiennebravo/Database-Lookup/README.md

 ## Database Management with UI

-This project is a comprehensive application that integrates database operations within a user-friendly graphical user interface (GUI).
+This project is a comprehensive application that integrates database operations within a basic graphical user interface (GUI).
 It allows users to interact with the database, performing various operations such as data retrieval, insertion, updating, and deletion.

 # Features: